kkdrz/kkdrz.github.io/content/blog/map-of-localities-matching-the-pattern/index.md

 As you can see my girlfriend was right :)

+#### How to check locality name?

+Just click the dot that interests you and the name of the locality will appear in the top-right corner ;)

 ## Summary

 In this post I more or less described the process of creating my simple application for marking localities matching a pattern on a map.